Thunderstrike (character): First encounter

-Eric Kevin Masterson was working as an architect when he met Thor.
-Masterson was injured by falling girders, and was taken to the hospital by Thor.
-Now on crutches, Masterson was attacked by Quicksand, but saved by Thor.
-Masterson was then abducted by Mongoose.
-Masterson accompanied Thor to the Black Galaxy, where he first met Hercules.
-Masterson, mortally wounded by Mongoose, was given Thor's form and powers after the original was sealed in Eric's mind, by Odin, to save Eric's life.
-Recognizing that his new life as Thor was too dangerous for a child, Masterson gave up custody of his son Kevin to his ex-wife Marcy, reasoning that Kevin would be safer with her, even if she was relatively ambivalent about her role as a mother.
-Masterson was then separated from Thor by the Red Celestial.
-Shortly thereafter, Masterson saved Thor's life, and was merged with him again.
-Masterson's son Kevin was captured by Ulik for Loki.
-Thor freed Kevin and seemingly slew Loki in battle.
-Heimdall separated Thor from Masterson, then banished Thor, and transformed Masterson into a new Thor.
-He then met the Enchantress as Leena Moran, and battled Ulik.
+Eric Masterson was working as an architect when he met Thor.
+Masterson is injured by falling girders and taken to a hospital by Thor.
+Now on crutches, Masterson is attacked by Quicksand, but saved by Thor.

+In a later incident, Masterson is mortally wounded by Mongoose.
+Odin merges Masterson with Thor, giving him Thor's form and powers, to save his life.
+Recognizing that his new life as Thor is too dangerous for a child, Masterson gives up custody of his son Kevin to his ex-wife Marcy, reasoning that Kevin would be safer with her.